 Student-led Christian worship at Albion College Chapel takes place every Wednesday night of the academic year at 9:00 p.m. in the Kellogg Center "Stack" (second floor).
 Each week, the Christian body on campus gathers in unity.
 While the music is primarily contemporary Christian, students keep many traditional aspects (e.g., Benediction, hymns, prayers) and weave together different musical genres (e.g., Gospel, praise songs from different countries).
 This is a uniquely Albion College phenomenon.
 It is a tremendous expression of Christian unity on campus and in the world.
 Leadership for Chapel is drawn from all Christian groups and Christian traditions.
 For students on the leadership team, Chapel is a great opportunity to develop ministry skills and discern calling.
-Albion College Chapel is a student-led program, sponsored by the Office of the Chaplain.
+Albion College Chapel is a student-led program, sponsored by the Office of Integrated Wellness.
 All members of the Albion College community are welcome to attend and participate.

 One of Albion College's most beloved traditions, the Music Department sponsors "A Service of Lessons and Carols" once per year during Advent.
 This is a wonderful celebration of sacred vocal music, and for many, a deeply meaningful Christian worship experience.
 The public and all members of the Albion College community are welcome.
 Free.

 Catholic Mass takes place on campus once per month.
 The Office of Integrated Wellness advertises this monthly.
 Father Joseph Gray of St. John Catholic Church (Albion) officiates.
 Open to the entire campus community.

 On Sunday mornings at 10:00 a.m., the Catholic Connections student organization provides a ride service to/from the 10:30 a.m.
 Mass at St. John Catholic Church (1020 Irwin Ave., Albion).
 All students are welcome.